wasp-lang/wasp/web/docs/language/features.md

 ####  `perform: dict` (required)

   - ##### `fn: fn` (required)
   An `async` JavaScript function of work to be performed.
-It can optionally take a JSON object as an argument.
+It can optionally take a JSON value as an argument.

-  - ##### `executorOptions: JSON` (optional)
+  - ##### `executorOptions: dict` (optional)
-  Executor specific default options to use when submitting jobs.
+  Executor-specific default options to use when submitting jobs.
 These are passed directly through and you should consult the documentation for the job executor.
-These can be overriden during invocation with `submit()`.
+These can be overridden during invocation with `submit()` or in a `schedule`.

+    - ##### `pgBoss: JSON` (optional)
-  > See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).
+    See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).

 #### `schedule: dict` (optional)